 There are a couple suggestions here depending on if you are having trouble falling asleep, or if you are having trouble staying asleep, and quite frankly, for me it’s both.

-Snack on foods high in tryptophan before bed, as tryptophan helps produce, a hormone which promotes sleep.
+Snack on foods high in tryptophan at night, as tryptophan helps produce, a hormone which promotes sleep.
 Foods that contain tryptophan include pumpkin seeds, turkey, tofu, eggs, walnuts, and seaweed.

 Your blood sugar may be dropping during the night.
 When blood sugar drops, your body kicks up production of stress hormones, anxiously waking you up at night.
 Try a small snack containing complex carbohydrates to prevent these blood sugar dips.
 Some of my faves include sweet potatoes, beans, nuts, quinoa, and steel cut oats.

-(or at least 1-2 hours before bed) This is because technology screens emit blue light to our eyes, which triggers our brain to stop producing melatonin (our sleep hormone).
+At least 1-2 hours before bed because technology screens emit blue light to our eyes, which triggers our brain to stop producing melatonin (our sleep hormone).
+Sometimes the very things you read trigger more things to worry about.
+So steer clear of those emails and texts, and clear your mind.

 Try to aim for 30 minutes in the morning, and get the sun into your eyes to make sure the proper hormones are signalled.